 Scroll down and click Choose a Gremlin.
-Select State, and the Shutdown attack should be selected by default.
-If not, click on it.
+Select State, and then Shutdown.
 Leave the Delay set to 1 minute and leave Reboot selected.
 Then click Unleash Gremlin.

 Go back to the New Relic UI and click on Events in the menu right above the graphs.
 You should see some new events start streaming in after the host reboots.
 If you don’t see anything new after a minute or two, you might try refreshing your browser.